How to Identify Neutral Wire with a Multimeter (4-Step Guide)

 wiring colour changes

 The easiest way to pinpoint a neutral wire is to know the color code.
-Neutral wires are blue, live wires brown, and ground wires are green.
-The color codes may be different in your country, make sure you know them.
-(2)
+Neutral wires are blue, live wires are brown, and ground wires are green.
+Your country’s color codes may differ; make sure you know them.

 However, that is not the best method to use to identify wires.
-Some electricians may decide to mix up the colors and that is unacceptable and dangerous.
+Some electricians may decide to mix up the colors, which is unacceptable and dangerous.
 So, always use a multimeter test to check the wires to be safe.

 You may also use a tester; hot wires have 220 or 230 volts whilst neutral wires have zero volts.